wikitops/ansible_pip/README.md

 # Ansible : Playbook Pip

-The aim of this project is to deploy a Pip instance on Vagrant instances.
+The purpose of this project is to deploy a Pip instance on a Vagrant instance.

 ## Getting Started